Bellman filtering and smoothing for state-space models: Theory: Contractivity, error bounds and stability

-This section interrogates the theoretical properties of the Bellman filter derived in the previous section, i.e.\ with linear and Gaussian state dynamics.
-As with any approximate filter, it is important to establish that approximation errors do not accumulate over time.
-We will show that (a) the filter is stable over time and (b) the updating step reduces the expected squared error, as measured from the filtered state to a small region around the true state, at every time step.
+This section investigates the theoretical properties of the Bellman filter derived in the previous section, i.e.\ under the assumption of linear and Gaussian state dynamics.
+Under appropriate conditions, this section will show that (a) at a fixed time step, the Bellman filtering step is contractive in quadratic mean to a small region around the true state, (b) over time, the mean squared filtering error remains uniformly bounded (i.e.\ approximation errors cannot accumulate), and (c) the effect of the initialisation of the filter vanishes asymptotically and exponentially fast, an important property known as invertibility (\cite{straumann2006quasi} or stability (\citealp[Th.\ 4]{koyama2010approximate}).